User User name Password

 Besides belittling the consumer it also infringes on the law, first sale doctrine is quite clear and install tokens are harmful to consumers rights and it will only take 1 court case to remove them from being used like the rootkits of old.

-This message has been edited since posting.
-Last time this message was edited on 18 June 2008 15:07
+This message has been edited since its posting.
+Latest edit was made on 18 Jun 2008 @ 3:07

 hmm, and SONY DRM (screwUrom) is back in the spotlight for being as anti-consumer as sony always seems to appear, when will these fecktards ever learn.